gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 a failover, as the nodes will be managed by the Sentinels, and even after a `gitlab-ctl reconfigure`, they will get their configuration restored by the same Sentinels.

-### Experimental Redis Sentinel support

-   > Experimental Redis Sentinel support was [Introduced][ce-1877] in GitLab 8.11.
-     Starting with 8.14, Redis Sentinel is no longer experimental.
-     If you used with versions `< 8.14` before, please check the updated documentation here.

 ### Sentinel setup